About Phillips County

 Property & Public Records

 Property and land records in Phillips County are maintained by Phillips County Clerk and Recorder's Office, located at 221 South Interocean Avenue, Holyoke, Colorado 80734.
-The office can be reached for The Clerk and Recorder is responsible for recording and indexing a wide range of documents including warranty deeds, quit claim deeds, deeds of trust, mortgage satisfactions, liens (mechanic's, tax, judgment), easements, rights-of-way, subdivision plats, and mineral rights documents.
+The office can be contacted through the office’s website.
+The Clerk and Recorder is responsible for recording and indexing a wide range of documents including warranty deeds, quit claim deeds, deeds of trust, mortgage satisfactions, liens (mechanic's, tax, judgment), easements, rights-of-way, subdivision plats, and mineral rights documents.
 Recording fees are established by Colorado statute (C.R.S.

 - § 30-1-102) and typically include a base fee plus per-page charges.